 The restore lab data folder resets the data of the workspace back to the template.
 This will reset database data, like MySQL databases, it will also reset vsc settings, and other lab settings.
 It will not reset the code or files in the Files tree.

-Reset lab to template resets the files in the workspace to match the current template.
+Reset lab to template resets the files in the workspace to match the current template, along with any changes made to workspace settings and "Options".

 History